• Skip to main content

 Instructions

-• Pour the oil into the wok and add the spring onions or yellow chives on a medium heat.
+• Pour the oil into the wok and add chives on a medium heat.
+Stir for 10 seconds, then turn the heat to high and add the mushrooms.
+Toss for 1 minute.

 Tried this recipe?
 Tag me TODAY!If you recreated this authentic recipe, I’d love to see it!
 Tag me on Instagram at @wokandkin.